suncoast-devs/handbook/lessons/cs-linq/index.md

 In this case we are telling our _function_ that it first takes an `Employee` object, secondarily it takes a `string` and finally it returns a `bool`.
 The expression defines the `Employee` (first) variable to be named `employee` and the `string` (second) variable to be called `name`.
-Finally the expression it self returns a `bool` since that is what we would get if we evaluated `employee.Name == name` as the `==` will always give us either `true` or `false`.
+Finally the expression itself returns a `bool` since that is what we would get if we evaluated `employee.Name == name` as the `==` will always give us either `true` or `false`.